0aoq/WebEditor/README.md

 # ubiquitous-engine

+(This README file is out of date, and will be updated soon.)

 This was just a random test I did of the [monaco editor](https://github.com/microsoft/monaco-editor).
 Simple documentation is below.

 ## Use Documentation